-Addition, subtraction, and comparison of LONG INTEGERs is fast; multiplication and division are done by software and are relatively slow.
+Addition, subtraction, and comparison of long numeric values are fast; multiplication and division are done by software and are relatively slow.

 Operations upon REAL values are implemented as calls on user-supplied procedures.
 These procedures must be assignable to variables declared as follows (chapter 5):